Malingen851/Malingen851/README.md

-- 👋 Hi, I’m @Malingen85.
+- 👋 Hi, I’m Målingen!
 - 👀 I’m interested in Computer Science and Programming Languages.
 - 🌱 I’m currently learning C++.
-Then Python next.

 <!---
 Malingen851/Malingen851 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.